 Dr. Donna McCormack is a senior lecturer in English Literature at the University of Surrey.
 She is currently working on an AHRC Leadership Fellowship on Transplant Imaginaries.
 Her main research interests are biotechnologies in contemporary literature and film, evolutionary theory, postcolonial studies, and queer theory.
 Her first monograph is entitled Queer Postcolonial Narratives and the Ethics of Witnessing (Bloomsbury Press, 2014), and she has publications in the European Journal of Cultural Studies, Somatechnics and BMJ Medical Humanities, as well as in edited collections such as Bodily Exchanges, Bioethics and Border Crossing (London: Routledge, 2015).
 She is the coordinator of the Nordic Network Gender, Body, Health, as well as a founding member of the Monster Network.

-Sara E. S. Orning is currently on leave from her position as Senior Lecturer at the Centre for Gender Research at the University of Oslo to be a Postdoctoral Fellow on the project BIODIAL: the Biopolitics of Disability, Illness and Animality at the Department of Special Needs Education, University of Oslo.
+Sara E. S. Orning is a Senior Lecturer at the Centre for Gender Research at the University of Oslo.
 She received an MA in Critical Theory from University of Sussex and her PhD in Literature from University of California, Santa Cruz.
 Her research interests are monstrosity, humanness, and the production of the two in different time periods and media.
-She explores this in her research on disability studies, animal studies, posthumanism, and science fiction TV series, literature and films.
-Recent and in-press publications include articles in Nordic Journal of Migration Research and Somatechnics and chapters in the edited anthologies Theories of Affect and Concepts in Generic Skills Education: Adventurous Encounters (2017) and Animalities: Literary and Cultural Studies Beyond the Human (2017).
+She explores this in her research on disability studies, animal studies, posthumanism, and television, literature and films.
+Recent and in-press publications include articles in Tidsskrift for kjønnsforskning, Nordic Journal of Migration Research, and Somatechnics, and chapters in the edited anthologies Theories of Affect and Concepts in Generic Skills Education: Adventurous Encounters (2017) and Animalities: Literary and Cultural Studies Beyond the Human (2017).
 She is on a daily lookout for monsters in the suburbs.